mabartlett/TCSS422Notes/_topics/09_memory.md

 **Segmentation** gives each address space three portions: code, stack, and heap.
 Each will have its own base and bounds for six total registers.
 Each portion need not be contiguous in physical memory.
 They can be separate, but virtual memory is still addressed as if the portions were contiguous.
 All this makes address translation a bit more complicated.

-Here, we address the disadvantage of base and bounds in that this algorithm allows for better sharing of memory.
-However, it "requires translation hardware, which could limit performance" and fragmentation becomes "a real problem."
+Here, we address (no pun intended) the disadvantage of base and bounds in that this algorithm allows for better sharing of memory.
+However, it "requires translation hardware, which could limit performance."
+Another problem is **external fragmentation**, which is when portions of free memory are not of the size required by the allocation request.

 ### Paging